rmordona/myrepo/cs410/senti_mend/senti_mend.md

 A recommender utility that provides recommendation of relevent kid's books based on parent's rating and feedback.

+This is a collaborative-filter (CF) based recommendation system.

 By: Raymond Ordona, Amitesh Shukla, Haibin Huang

 ## Installation: